radian-software/straight.el/README.md

   will quietly do fast-forward, to suppress asking for instructions on each package with updates, unless they're not trivial.
 Set to nil if you'd prefer to inspect all changes.
+* `straight-vc-git-default-clone-depth`: the default value for the `:depth` keyword.
+It can be either the symbol `full` or an integer, and defaults to `full`.
+Setting this variable to a small integer will reduce the size of repositories.
+Note that this variable does *not* affect packages whose versions are locked.

 ##### Deprecated `:upstream` keyword